Maddiefyfe/reference-website/README.md

 small -
 small is used to make certain letters, words, or sentences smaller compared to the surrounding text.

-6. Explain block Elements and also explain the list of block elements and why they are used from below:
+<b> 6.
+Explain block Elements and also explain the list of block elements and why they are used from below: </b>

 html -
 html is used to represent the root of an HTML document.
 All other elements must be contained within the <html> tag, as it is the bases for the entire webpage.